huynhnguyen-haku/KidStore/README.md

 *JSP/Servlet/JDBC, reCAPTCHA v2, SQL Server*

-## Usage

-For the user scenario, you can create an account and log in to this web application.

-For the admin scenario, please log in using one of the following accounts: admin0|admin0, admin1|admin1

 Note:

   • The SQLDatabse.sql file is from SQL Server2019, containing the script to create the database named AssignmentPrj